A nonconservative kinetic model under the action of an external force field for modeling the medical treatment of

-Generally, the system \eqref{SistMacA}-\eqref{SistMacT} does not allow to find an explicit solution.
+Generally, is not possible to find an explicit solution of the system \eqref{SistComA}-\eqref{SistComT}.
 Furthermore, it is nonautonomous.
-Therefore, the system without treatment (which is autonomous) is firstly considered and, afterwards, the treatments terms are added.
+Therefore, the system without treatment (which is autonomous) is considered at first, and, afterward, the treatment terms are added.
+The system \eqref{SistComA} -- \eqref{SistComT}, hence, writes

-The case without medical treatments can be straightforwardly obtained by setting the parameter $\epsilon=0$.
-Then, the system \eqref{SistMacA} -- \eqref{SistMacT} writes

-Equating the right-hand sides of equations \eqref{SistAutA}-\eqref{SistAutT} to zero, two boundary steady states are founded, i.e.
+Equating the right-hand sides of equations \eqref{SistNoTeA}-\eqref{SistNoTeT} to zero, two steady states are found, i.e. a boundary one